ducalex/doom-ng-odroid-go/README.md

 # Usage

-Copy Doom-*.fw to your sdcard folder `odroid/firmware` and DOOM.WAD to `roms/doom`.
+Copy Doom-*.fw to your sdcard folder `odroid/firmware` and PRBOOM.WAD and DOOM.WAD to `roms/doom`.
 Power up the Odroid GO while holding B. Then flash Doom from the menu.
 You can add more than one WAD at a time, a prompt will be shown on power up.

 # Controls